 We’re instructed on how to guide our horses.
 Jerk up quickly on the reigns if they’re eating; pull back to stop; left to go left; right to go right.
 They’re well-trained and follow the group, but some are prone to distraction.
 It turns out that Big ‘Un is one of the distractible ones.

-Big ‘Un is my spirit animal.
+Big ‘Un is me in horse form.
 Every chance he gets, he stops to munch on the vegetation.
 He can sense the exact moment I stop paying attention to him and he takes advantage of this.
 I quickly learn that I need to spend more time with my hands on the reigns and less taking Snapchat videos.
 It’s a lesson I’m grateful for, as I’m here to live in the moment, after all.
 Big ‘Un guarantees that I will.

 We meander up into the hillside and maneuver through a couple small water crossings.
 Here there are true oaks, tall and shady, a break from the ever-present sun.
 What goes up must come down, and we start to pick our way along the rocky, dirt path.
 It didn’t feel like we gained so much elevation as we rode up; it’s a little scary sometimes going down.
 At one point, my foot falls out of the stirrup and I have to ask for help getting it back in.
 I’m embarrassed, but the cowboy who assists me thinks nothing of it.
 Soon, we are on our way again.